alexcrea/Paint.NETOnWine/README.md

 note that the created ./wine via `./pdnhelper makescripts` got changed to come with these settings already applied

+There is a dll override of d3dcompiler_47 by default creating the prefix. if you wish to run older version you can run `./winecfg` and disable it

 ### Setting up manually

 If for some reason you don't want to use the helper script, the helper script itself is a better guide than I care to write here.
 So go ahead and read the source code of the script itself, which is linked here: https://github.com/bluesillybeard/Paint.NETOnWine/blob/master/pdnhelper.sh.
 It is only 172 or so lines of code, and half of it is just help messages for the various commands.